 What Career Opportunities are Open to Graduates with a Music Degree?

-So, there you have it: the five best music schools in Japan, each remarkable in its own way.
-There are many other great schools out there, but these five consistently rank among the best.
-Of course, no matter which school you choose, you’ll need to put in the hard work and dedication.
-If you’re willing to do that, then you can achieve anything.
-So go out there and follow your dreams!
+So, there you have it: five notable music schools in Japan, each remarkable in its own way.
+There are many other great schools out there, but these five offer strong options for students interested in music study.
+Of course, no matter which school you choose, you will need to put in the hard work and dedication.
+If you are willing to do that, you can move closer to your musical goals.
+So go out there and follow your dreams.
 The world of music is waiting for you.

 We hope this article was helpful.
-Feel free to explore our open courses page for more program choices available for international students.
+If you are interested, feel free to explore our Available Programs for International Students.
 To gain more practical tips and valuable insights for your next academic endeavor, make sure to check out our Study in Japan Page!

 About the Author: Hyun Lee